Supernatural (tv series) - Character Analysis

 • +5 points for a relationship formed or changed

-I'll try to only give points the first time a fact or trait comes up, not every time.
+I'll try to only give points the first time something comes up, not every time.

 This will be chock-full of spoilers, so the reasons for the points start off collapsed/closed.